 Yes, cream cheese can be preserved by freezing.
 However, its texture risks suffering.
-It’s because frozen cheese transforms to becoming grainy and crumbly.
+It’s because frozen cheese transforms into becoming grainy and crumbly.
 Another disadvantage is that it becomes less creamy.

 For that reason, it’s recommended that you use it for other recipes such as in baking so the cream melts.
 The entire freezing process involves wrapping the cheese properly, then place it in the freezer and later, thaw it for use.

 Does freezing cream cheese work?

 If you need an efficient technique to help extend almost every food’s shelf life, think about freezing.
-That tells we can’t exempt cream cheese from the long list.
+That tells us we can’t exempt cream cheese from the long list.
 Suppose you bought too much cream cheese intending to bake, but later thought of another thing, please don’t discard.
 You’ve got an opportunity to save the cheese by freezing it.
 Cream cheese freezing works.

 It only happens when everything during the process is done properly.
 For instance, freezing and thawing the cheese as supposed, you’ll realize very slight changes at the end.
 You may not use the frozen cream cheese in making cheesecakes, but it can be saved for use on another dish.
 This helps you save money.